Igalia/meta-webkit/README.md

 web browsers.
 It offers WebKit’s full functionality and is useful in a wide range of systems from desktop computers to embedded systems like phones, tablets, and televisions.

-When creating an image with with WebkitGTK+, thake into account:
+When creating an image with with WebkitGTK+, take into account:

   * The package webkitgtk contains the shared libraries and the webkitgtk runtime.
   * The package webkitgtk-bin contains the MiniBrowser executable (a very basic browser